-Observe that two pairs of trilithons are set to arcs.
-The size of these circles is about the same as the sarsen circle.
+Two pairs of trilithons are set using circles identical in size to that of the sarsen circle.

-The arcs cut the solstice axis on the blue-stone circle (south-west) and sarsen circle (north-east).
-Within the arcs are two perfect or equilateral triangles, (FFA and FFC)
+The arcs cut the ‘solstice axis’ on the Blue-stone circle at C, and Sarsen circle at A. Within the arcs are two perfect or equilateral triangles, (FFA and FFC)

-- four are where the axis intersects the sarsen (A,B) and blue-stone circles (C),
+- four are where the axis intersects the sarsen (A,B) and blue-stone circles (2 x C),

 - and Stonehenge’s centre-point, (E).

 Below is how Stonehenge was set out prior to being constructed.
-This original unit of measurement is a baunt (Bronze- Age UNiT).
-A baunt is approx. 1.037 metres, about a pace.
+This original unit of measurement I’ve called a Baunt (Bronze- Age UNiT).
+1 baunt is 1.037* metres, about a pace.

-An earlier plan, first published 31.12.2015, illustrates how the trilithons were located using these 3-baunt marks.
+An earlier plan, first published 31.12.2015, illustrates how the trilithons were located on the arcs using these 3-baunt marks.